-The LPFT Heroes awards are in place to celebrate and reward our staff on a quarterly basis.
-They are nominated by colleagues, managers and patients for their outstanding work.
+LPFT Heroes Awards celebrate and reward our staff on a quarterly basis.
+Staff are nominated by colleagues, managers and service users for their outstanding work and an individual and a team winner are chosen by our Executive Team.

 Charlotte Skuse has made an outstanding contribution and shown incredible dedication to both her patients and the service within Boston Older Adult CMHT.